 The majority of plants produce 3-carbon acid called 3-phosphoglyceric acid (PGA) as a first product during carbon dioxide fixation.
 Such a pathway is known as the C3 pathway which is also called the Calvin cycle.

 Calvin Cycle occurs in three steps:

 In the first step, the two molecules of 3-phosphoglyceric acid (PGA) are produced with the help of the enzyme called RuBP carboxylase.
 Later in the second and third steps, the ATP and NADPH phosphorylate the 3-PGA and ultimately produces glucose.
 Then the cycle restarts again by regeneration of RuBP.

-C4 Pathway or Hatch and Slack Pathway
+C4 Pathway (Hatch and Slack Pathway)

 The C4 pathway initiates with a molecule called phosphoenolpyruvate (PEP) which is a 3-carbon molecule.
 This is the primary CO2 acceptor and the carboxylation takes place with the help of an enzyme called PEP carboxylase.
 They yield a 4-C molecule called oxaloacetic acid (OAA).

-Eventually, it is converted into another 4-carbon compound known as malic acid.
-Later they are transferred from mesophyll cells to bundle sheath cells.
-Here OAA is broken down to yield carbon dioxide and a 3-C molecule.
-The CO2 thus formed is utilized in Calvin cycle whereas 3-C molecule is transferred back to mesophyll cells for regeneration of PEP.
+Corn, sugarcane and some shrubs are examples of plants that follow the C4 pathway.
 Calvin pathway is a common pathway in both C3 plants and C4 plants but it takes place only in the mesophyll cells of the C3 Plants but not in the C4 Plants.